Ph.D, McGill University, (exp. 2021)

 B.A.
 (Magna Cum Laude), Le Moyne College

 Omar Qaqish is a pre-doctoral fellow in English at Le Moyne College in Syracuse, New York and a doctoral candidate at McGill University.
-His dissertation (“Metacritical Discursive Continuities Across Contemporary Arabofiction”) examines how Arab authors writing in Arabic, English, and French register and respond to discourses of translation, postcolonialism, and world literature.
-His research areas also include the history and theory of translation; Arabic and Arab-American literature; Arab fiction as literary criticism; Victorian pornography; and the Thousand and One Nights.
+His dissertation examines how Arab authors writing in Arabic, English, Italian, and French register and respond to discourses of translation, immigrant literature, postcolonialism, and world literature.
+His research areas also include the history and theory of translation; Arabic and Arab-American literature; Arab fiction as literary criticism; and the Thousand and One Nights.
 He has taught writing, literature, rhetoric, and Arabic in Canada, the U.S., and Jordan.
+His translations have appeared in Anomaly and World Literature Today.